Loss payee clause

 A loss payee clause (or loss payable clause) is a clause in a contract of insurance that provides, in the event of payment being made under the policy in relation to the insured risk, that payment will be made to a third party rather than to the insured beneficiary of the policy.

 Such clauses are common where the insured property is subject to a mortgage or other security interest and the mortgagee, usually a bank, requires the property be insured and that such a clause be included.

-Although such clauses are found in other areas of insurance, they are most common in maritime insurance in relation to insuring mortgaged vessels.
+The clauses are found in maritime insurance in relation to insuring mortgaged vessels.
+When selling land via a land contract, the seller may require the buyer to include a loss payee clause in their insurance policy to protect the seller's ongoing interest in the property until the contract is concluded.